 Government of India imposes Income Tax on anyone who earns income in India.
 Income tax is levied on the basis of Income Tax Act passed by the Parliament of India in 1961.
 Every year income tax rates, education cess, surcharges, deductions, exemptions etc. are revised by the Finance Minister of India part of new finance budget.

 Any Individual or group of Individual or artificial bodies (AOB) who have earned income are required to pay Income tax on it.
 The IT Act recognizes the earners of income under eight categories.

 Any person whether they are resident or non-resident, whose income in India exceeds Rs.2,50,000 during financial year ending 31st March is required to file their income tax return in India.

 The Income tax Act applies to all persons (resident or non-resident) who earn income in India in a given financial year.
 An individual stays in India for 182 days or more in a financial year is treated as resident in that financial year regardless of his citizenship.
 An Individual who stay in India for less than 182 days is treated as non-resident.

 Before filing taxes, one need to aware of the procedure of filing.
 Below is a list of steps in filing the taxes with EZTax.in It’s as simple as

-The due date for filing income tax return for individuals is July 31st.
+The due date for filing income tax return for individuals is July 31st (with few exceptions, where for AY 2019-20, it is Aug 31st).
 For few years in the past, the due date was postponed to a week later due to specific issues such as natural calamities etc.

-In case you haven’t filed your return before Jul 31st, you still can file your return with EZTax through self-service or assisted service but filed as belated return before the Jul 31st of the next year.
+In case you haven’t filed your return before Jul 31st (or Last date for that year.
+Eg. Aug 31st is the new last date to eFile your Return for AY 2019-20), you still can file your return with EZTax through self-service or assisted service but filed as belated return before the Jul 31st of the next year.

 Briefly, belated returns may attract few penalties / restrictions.